Pylons/pyramid/docs/narr/startup.rst

 #.
 The application's *constructor* (named by the entry point reference
    or dotted Python name on the ``use=`` line) is passed the key/value parameters mentioned within the section in which it's defined.
-The constructor is meant to return :term:`router` instance.
+The constructor is meant to return a :term:`router` instance.

    For ``repoze.bfg`` applications, the constructor will be a function named ``app`` in the ``run.py`` file within the :term:`package` in